 --Successfully Led the Board in implementing a reduction of the discretionary capital millage rate for the 2008-2009 School Budget such that taxpayers saw no overall tax rate increase over the 2007-2008 rate.

 - Jeff Bergosh

 - I am the Chairman of the Escambia Board of County Commissioners.
 I was elected to the Commission as the District 1 Member on November 8, 2016.
 If the Good Lord wills it-- I will serve in this capacity until November of 2020.
 Prior to this, I was the school board member for the same district, elected in November of 2006, subsequently re-elected in 2010 and elected unopposed in 2014.
-I am also a full time Work Control/Quality Assurance manager of a locally-owned service-disabled veteran-owned business, working region wide and also aboard NAS Pensacola, Florida.
+I am also the full-time Facilities Management Annex Manager locally for a Huntsville, Alabama- based woman-owned defense contractor.
 I am a 1986 Graduate of Pensacola High School; I have a BA from San Diego State University and a Master of Science in Public Administration from the University of West Florida.
 My wife Sally and I have three children, Tori, Nick, and Brandon.
 I have a passion for and a vested interest in our neighborhoods as a long-term resident of Beulah in Escambia's District 1.
 Call me on my cell phone, any time, for community-related concerns for which I can be of assistance at 850-293-1459